 Another Easter tradition we have at the crag is bringing resurrection rolls for any and all who would like to partake.
 It’s nothing more than a crescent roll with a sugar and butter coated marshmallow melted inside, but the hollow result makes for a great visual of the empty tomb for the kiddos, and great sending treats for all!

-As you probably have guessed, our weekend also included a bit of climbing…though not nearly as much as we’d originally intended.
+As you probably have guessed, our weekend also included a bit of climbing…though not nearly as much as we’d originally intended, but the classes we’d been attending at Marianne Wells Yoga School gave us hope.
 In between egg hunting and resurrection roll eating, we managed to squeeze in 4 pitches, only 2 of which are worth mentioning.
 Pocketful of Rattlebugs 11a is potentially the best of the grade at Hidden Valley – definitely do it if you are in the area!
 It’s a pocket-pulling, finger-locking good time if I ever had one – AND it stays dry in a downpour!
 I ended my day on Gristle 12a, a steep, juggy line with a hard boulder problem at the top.
 It took me quite a while to finally make the crux move, but I eventually got it worked out.
 That one move is really hard for me, and I know it would be even harder coming in hot on point…but I always tell people that you never get a good picture of how close or far you are on a route until you give it a second go, so I should probably take my own advice and hop on it again next time.
 Why didn’t I just get on it the next day, you wonder?
 Well, that brings me to the final piece of this post…

 The Car Ride From Hell –